Deprecations Policy

 How deprecations are communicated

-• Feature - What is deprecated
+Feature - What is deprecated

-• Comments - Additional information, such as the reason for the deprecation and what the replacement feature is
+Comments - Additional information, such as the reason for the deprecation and what the replacement feature is

-• Deprecated - The date when the deprecation occurred, i.e. was announced in the Changelog
+Deprecated - The date when the deprecation occurred, i.e. was announced in the Changelog

-• Discontinued - The date when the deprecated feature will be discontinued altogether (or was discontinued if the date has passed), or '-' if no date has been set
+Discontinued - The date when the deprecated feature will be discontinued altogether (or was discontinued if the date has passed), or '-' if no date has been set

-• Booking Engine API Deprecated features are shown in the documentation with strikethrough (e.g. TaxValues), followed by the word Deprecated.
+API Operations Deprecated features are shown in the API reference documentation with strikethrough (e.g.

 As a user, what should I do?

-Check the Changelog periodically, but not less often than once a month; optionally, you can set up a notification alert on the GitHub repository for our API Docs to be informed whenever there is an update to the published branch.
+Check the Changelog periodically, but not less often than once a month; optionally, you can set up a notification alert on the GitHub repository for our API Docs to be informed whenever there is an update to the master branch.
 Where a deprecation is announced, check your implementation and, if relevant, plan a change to your implementation.
 This change must be completed within the deprecation period (stoppage notice period).
 If you are stuck for any reason, get in touch! (see Questions and feedback).

-What will be the impact if I fail to change my implementation in time?
+What will be the impact if I fail to change my implementation in time?If you try to use a

-If you try to use a deprecated feature after its discontinuation / stoppage date, then the functionality will simply not work.
+feature after its discontinuation / stoppage date, then the functionality will simply not work.
 We plan that all discontinued features will not produce unexpected behaviour, but will fail in a safe manner.
-For example, if you call a discontinued endpoint, then you will simply get a response back to the effect that "this endpoint does not exist".
-What should never happen is that you use some feature and it works, but works differently to how it did before.
-Discontinued features should always fail outright.
+For example, if you call a discontinued endpoint, we will return an http410

 Deprecations and versioning